KrumaKruma/Fingerprint/README.md

 ```

 ## Clusters
-The cluster version (src/fp_for_clusters.f90) is a toy program to calculate the fingerprint of a benzene molecule.
+The cluster version (src/fp_for_clusters.f90) is a template program to calculate the fingerprint of a benzene molecule.
 The main difference in this version is that the unit cell vectors are set to zero.
 If only the fingerprint without the derivative shall be calculated please set only_fp = .true., otherwise also the derivative of the fingerprint will be calculated and written to files.
-Compiling this version can be done the following way:
+Compiling this version can be done in the following way:
 ```bash
 mkdir build
 cd build